mfurquimdev/nd0821-c3-starter-code/model_card.md

 - Almost 90% of `native-country` is `United-States`.
 - At last, there is also an imbalance on `salary` category, which ~76% is `<=50K` and ~24% is `>50K`.

+According to [populationpyramid.net](https://www.populationpyramid.net/united-states-of-america/1994/), the percentage of males older than 19 years old is 48.26%.
+The percentage of males in the data is ~67%.
+Which means the data have an imbalance regarding the sex.

 ## Metrics

 After training the model, the test set was used to calculate precision, recall and fbeta metrics.